top of page

 What is SEC Rule 17a-4: Understanding SEC Rule 17a-4 for Broker-Dealers

-SEC Rule 17a-4 requires broker-dealers to retain electronic records, including text messages, for at least three years, with the first two years stored in an easily accessible format.
+SEC Rule 17a-4 for broker-dealers requires to retain electronic records, including text messages, for at least three years, with the first two years stored in an easily accessible format.
 This section mandates that broker-dealers maintain accurate and complete records of all business transactions, including customer accounts, orders, and communications.

 Additionally, the records must be: